 - How to weigh and handle birds.

-All interns will receive a Bird Center Manual prior to the internship.
+All interns will receive a Bird Center Manual and scrubs prior to the internship.